Nantero1/ai-first-devops-toolkit/examples/uv-usage-example.md

-# UV Usage Examples for LLM Runner
+# Real-World CI/CD Examples with LLM Runner

-This document demonstrates practical usage of the LLM Runner with UV in different scenarios.
+This document demonstrates practical AI-first DevOps workflows using the LLM Runner in real CI/CD scenarios.
+Each example shows how to integrate AI-powered automation into your development pipeline.

 ## Prerequisites